 Two weakness of this Systematic Theology come to mind.
 First, as just clarified, the Holy Spirit of God and the rational mind of man must be functionally operating inside of the system, but they have been refused a position as an operating subsystem of the system.
 This may be more of an analytical decision than a weakness, but it will require some consideration during the development of theology.
 A second weakness of this Systematic Theology is that it is very foreign to all previous methodologies for building what has come to be called systematic theology.
 This too is more of a necessary analytical decision than a weakness, but it will require a redefining of how one does theology, and that redefining will not be accepted by some traditionalists.
 Dr. Chafer spends considerable times analyzing theories about God and how God does things.
 This systematic theology need not examine any theories, because it does not treat theology as a science.

 One final consideration about this improved systematic methodology has to do with the interacting, interrelating and inner dependency of the systems it defines.
 There is, for example, a necessary output and input interface defined between the Reformed Theology system, and our Biblical Theology system.
 For this consideration our larger system will be all that is to be considered truth, but Covenant Theology does have an adverse influence on how some interpret the Bible and at times due consideration of this misleading should be examined.
-Some outside systems considered for this interface consideration might be 1) other “Systematic Theologies,” a system called 2) Roman Catholic Theology, a system called 3) Reformed Theology, and a system called 4) Evangelical Theology. (included just to recognize the extensive documentation effort of Norman L. Geisler) As minimal as it might be, there is an output from Biblical Theology which is input to Roman Catholic Theology.
+Some outside systems considered for this interaction might be 1) other “Systematic Theologies,” a system called 2) Roman Catholic Theology, a system called 3) Reformed Theology, and a system called 4) Evangelical Theology (Perhaps included just to recognize the extensive documentation effort of Norman L. Geisler).
+As minimal as it might be, there is an output from Biblical Theology which is input to Roman Catholic Theology.
 Is there an output from Roman Catholic Theology which serves as an input to Biblical Theology?
 I trow not!
 The purpose of this systematic development is to keep our Biblical Theology separate from all influences of the Roman Catholic Church.
 Likewise there is an output from Biblical Theology which is input to Reformed Theology, perhaps noticeably larger than the one to Rome.
 Is there an output from Reformed Theology which is input to Biblical Theology?
 Again, No. Such a connection is purposely severed.
 Likewise, again, Biblical Theology outputs to Evangelical Theology.
 Likewise its input from Biblical Theology is perceptibly larger than Reformed Theology’s.
 But, alas, again, output from Evangelical Theology must not find its way to be input to our Biblical Theology.
 Ergo, all output from other systems which might act as input to Biblical Theology are purposely and conscientiously severed.

 Consider that there is an output from Roman Catholic Theology that serves as input to Reformed Theology, and another inputting stuff into Evangelical Theology.
 Consider also that Roman Catholic Theology has mutated because of input from Reformed Theology, and likewise, from the output of Evangelical Theology.
 It is adequate to be conscious of all this dynamic while being wholly focused on the system called Biblical Theology.